 Don’t you love the gold crosshatch patterned paper?
 It’s from Martha Stewart Crafts and it’s super classy, don’t you think?
 Elise has other gold and brass accents in her room so this fit right in.

-Supplies for making a DIY necklace organizer (with affiliate links):
+Supplies for making a hanging DIY necklace organizer for displaying necklaces on a wall or dresser:

 - Piece of scrap wood – mine was 12.5″ wide x 2.5″ tall x 3/4″ deep to fit neatly on the side of Elise’s dresser